Teresa Mercado-Cota, President

 Ms. Moyer graduated with honors and earned her Bachelor of Science Degree from Michigan State University.
 She received a Master’s of Science Degree in Psychology from the University of Laverne where she also graduated with honors.
 Ms. Moyer retired from SAUSD in June 2018.

-Vivian Hanson has been teaching in Santa Ana Unified School District among outstanding educators and appreciative students and families for over 23 years now.
-She has taught grades 2-5 and 7-8 and served as a Teacher Effectiveness Coach (TEC) for grades K-8.
-She knows the level of dedication teachers and community members involved in SAUSD demonstrate because she has been immersed in it since 7th grade.
+Vivian Hanson has been teaching in Santa Ana Unified School District among outstanding educators and appreciative students and families for over 28 years now.
+She has taught grades 2-5 and 7-8 and served as a Teacher Effectiveness Coach (TEC) and academic coach for grades TK-12.
+She currently serves as the assistant principal at Madison Elementary.
+Vivian knows the level of dedication teachers and community members involved in SAUSD demonstrate because she has been immersed in it since 7th grade.

 Besides teaching in this fine district, she was fortunate enough to attend McFadden Intermediate and Saddleback High School.
-Thanks to the help of her wonderful teachers she was able to win a full scholarship to the university of her choice.
+Thanks to the help of her wonderful teachers, she was able to win a full scholarship to the university of her choice.
 Her scholarship was awarded by the estate of educator Hazel Cubbon Greenleaf who was a resident of Santa Ana.
 She feels very fortunate to have the opportunity to pay it forward to the SAUSD community each day.
-In addition to teaching, she serves as a volunteer with a variety of city and county groups including the Santa Ana Historical Preservation Society and Girls Scouts of Orange County.

 -Restarted the SAUSD-TV Channel at the District Office in 2006